 Is Recycling Your Gold Eco Friendly?

 Despite white other “ethical” jewelers may misleadingly claim, the answer is, not particularly.
-The bottom line is recycled gold is greenwashing.
+The bottom line is recycled gold as an eco-friendly proposition is just another form of greenwashing.

 Regardless of how much jewelry is recycled, gold mining will continue, particularly in the case of small-scale miners who live in impoverished exploited conditions.